cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ### Running a `StudyDeploymentController`

 A study deployment for a phone (master device) is handled by a [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html).
-This client manager now hold a [`StudyDeploymentController`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/StudyDeploymentController-class.html) which control the execution of a study deployment.
+This client manager is able to create a [`StudyDeploymentController`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/StudyDeploymentController-class.html) which controls the execution of a study deployment.

 ```dart